inh2102/scrape-parler-R/README.md

 ## Scraping Parler

-Once you have cloned this repository, open the `scrape_parler.R` file (which handles references to the `functions.R` file, which is the meat of this repo).
+Once you have cloned this repository, open the `scrape_parler.R` file (which handles references to the `functions.R` file - the meat of this repo).

 The `packages()` call will ensure you have installed the three R packages this script uses (RSelenium, rvest, tidyverse).